Assault and Peppered: Plot

 The cartoon is a semi-remake of Friz Freleng's Bunker Hill Bunny.

 A group of starving mice are admiring Daffy Duck's Mexican plantation (aptly named El Rancho Rio Daffy), all the while wishing to have some of his homegrown food.
-Evil land baron, Daffy, who isn't particularly fond of beggars, suddenly appears and angrily whips the mice for "starving on his property" claiming "It lowers the value!"
-Unfortunately, Speedy Gonzales interrupts and startles Daffy, at which the little black duck declares war on the mouse, so they proceed to do battle in private forts.
+Evil land baron Daffy, who isn't particularly fond of beggars, suddenly appears and angrily whips the mice for "starving on his property".
+He claims that "It lowers the value!"
+Unfortunately, Speedy Gonzales interrupts and startles Daffy.
+Daffy challenges Speedy to a duel, and they proceed to do battle in private forts, described by Daffy as doing it in "the grand manner".

 In his fort, Speedy attempts to come up with a secret plan.
 When Daffy attempts to spy on him with a large telescope, Speedy berates him for it ("Hey!
 Is no fair to spy, that's cheating!") and pokes his end of the telescope, which on Daffy has the same effect of being poked in his eye.
 Daffy retaliates by firing the first shot from his cannon, which flies through Speedy's fort.
 Speedy redirects it towards Daffy, and runs towards his fort, informing him that his cannonball is returning before it hits Daffy.
 Speedy remarks "Cannonballs are very expensive.
 They shouldn't be wasted."

 Daffy threatens to fire another cannonball at Daffy despite Speedy's protests ("But that's no fair!
 I got no cannonballs!")
-Daffy attempts to fire, but his cannon flips over and fires on him.
+Daffy attempts to fire, claiming he'll send some cannonballs over to Speedy, but his cannon flips over and fires on him.

 Speedy then goes to Daffy's fort and asks to borrow a cannonball.
 Daffy attempts to fire one at point-blank, but Speedy climbs inside and absconds with it, back to his fort.
 Daffy runs after him to force him to give it back, but Speedy fires it at Daffy, sending him inside his cannon, which likewise fires and sends Daffy and the cannonball back to Speedy's fort.
 Speedy retakes the cannonball from an injured Daffy.

 Daffy then plants landmines across the area between both forts, but Speedy steals the chart showing where the mines are.
 Speedy promises to tell Daffy where they are so he can get back to his own fort, but he only reveals where each one is after Daffy steps on them, repeatedly blowing himself up.
 Speedy then asks "What you mean, you don't know where they are?
 You haven't missed one yet!", but Daffy tells Speedy to shut up as he collapses at his fort entrance.

 In the end, Speedy (tired from doing battle with Daffy) quits and goes home.
 Daffy then declares victory and rewards himself with a 21 gun salute.
-Unfortunately, as he pulls the strings to fire his cannons, the cannons flip in his direction ("Mother!") and blast him one-by-one (with Speedy observantly keeping count).
+Unfortunately, as he pulls the strings to fire his cannons, the cannons flip in his direction ("Mother!") and blast him one-by-one, with Speedy observantly keeping count (meaning that Speedy effectively still won the war).